grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ![panel2](images/panel2.png)

-The Errors metric in AWS Lambda tallies the number of invocations ending in error, aggregated per minute.
+The Errors metric in AWS Lambda tallies the number of invocations ending in error aggregated per minute.
 This includes errors from unhandled exceptions in your code and Lambda runtime issues like timeouts and configuration problems.

 ```Step 6:``` Scroll down and click add **+ expression**